Montgomery County Division of Marital Debt Attorney

 All debt accumulated during the course of a marriage is called marital debt.
-Pennsylvania is an equitable distribution state, which means you and your ex may both be liable to pay for any mortgages, loans, credit card balances, and tax obligations.
+Pennsylvania is an equitable distribution state, which means you and your ex may both be liable to pay for any debts and tax obligations.

 There have been situations where only the debt that was accumulated for family reasons, such as a new house or purchases for the family, was considered marital debt and everything else was not included.
 Every case is unique, and no matter what precautions you may take, it is smart to prepare yourself for the possibility that you will have to pay off a portion of the debt.

-When dividing marital debt, the judge will look at the amount of the debt, and how and when the debt occurred to determine how much each spouse will be obligated to pay.
-Pennsylvania is an equitable distribution state, so there is no guarantee that it will be a 50/50 split.
-Other deciding factors are:
+When dividing marital debt, the judge will look at the amount of the debt and how and when the debt occurred to determine how much each spouse will be obligated to pay.
+Pennsylvania is an equitable distribution state, which means fairness is prioritized instead of making a strict 50/50 split.

 - The duration of marriage